-- 1. Exterior: Wash and wax the boat.
+1. Exterior: Wash and wax the boat.
 (Do not wax the non-skid areas).
+Interior: Clean the boat everywhere

+2. Antifouling:

-Interior: Clean the boat everywhere - Antifouling: First wash the bottom of the boat with freshwater, if necessary. high pressure washing, dry it out and apply antifouling with a lacquer roll.
-You will need approx. 11/2 or 2 x 0,75 l.
+First wash the bottom of the boat with freshwater, if necessary or high-pressure washing, Let it dry out and apply antifouling with a lacquer roll.
+You will need approx. 2 x 0.75 litres.

-The centre board has enough antifouling for the first two or three seasons, you will then have lift the boat with a crane or place the boat on some car tyres and turn it from side to side to antifoul the centre board.
+The centre board has enough antifouling for the first two max three seasons, you will then have lift the boat with a crane or place the boat on some car tyres and turn it from side to side to antifoul the centre board.

-- 3. It is recommended that all blocks, wheels and easylocks are greased with teflon spray, especially the easylocks this should preferably be repeated a few times through the season. - 4.
-Mast, boom and headfoil must be washed and waxed to keep the sails clean.
+- 3. It is recommended that all blocks, wheels and easylocks are greased with Teflon spray, especially the easylocks this should preferably be repeated a few times through the season. - 4.
+Mast, boom and head foil must be washed and waxed to keep the sails clean.
 If you do not immediately succeed in cleaning the aluminium you can use polish cream.